Revisiting familiar Hong Kong favourites: From iconic hotels to celebrated restaurants

 Although there's undoubtedly an historic friendly rivalry, few cities can match Singapore and Hong Kong when it comes to a cultural bromance.

 The countless connections between the two Asian powerhouses, as well as the regularity with which we used to fly from one to another, meant that the pandemic has been especially hard on the special relationship.

-But now that Hong Kong has moved to a '0+3' quarantine - with rumours afoot that this will change before long to 0+0 - there hasn't been a better time than now to plan a trip back.
+But now that Hong Kong has removed almost all COVID-19 rules, there hasn't been a better time than now to plan a trip back.

 So to get you back in the Hong Kong swing of things, here are some of the iconic destinations and eateries that we can't wait to experience once again as we rekindle our love for the +852.

 The Mandarin Oriental: The definition of a Hong Kong hospitality legend, the original MO marks her 60th anniversary next year and remains the city's best located hotel with a level of service which continues to set the standard.
 With Michelin-starred Cantonese dining at Man Wah and Mandarin Grill, one of the city's finest spas and numerous iconic bars, this is one spot that will be difficult to leave once you arrive.

 The Upper House: It's easy to forget that The Upper House is a relative newcomer to Hong Kong, such is the way that it has woven itself into the fabric of the city.
 Design and art are integral to the elegant, understated Pacific Place favourite, while the stunning Andre Fu Suite reaffirmed the hotel's commitment to progressive contemporary styling.
 Don't miss stellar plates from Chef Cary Docherty at Salisterra, served with some of the city's best views.